openshift/runbooks/alerts/machine-config-operator/MachineConfigDaemonPivotError.md

 >Alerts the user when an error is detected upon pivot.
 This triggers if the pivot errors are above zero for 2 minutes.

-This alert will occur if
+This alert occurs when a node experiences

-- The mcd_pivot_errors_total is
-greater then 0 for 2 minutes.
-- mcd_pivot_errors_total is a guage counter
-that can increment if there are errors during an update.
-- These errors can occur during an OS update or kernel change.
+OS update or kernel change failure(s) lasting over 2 minutes during a cluster upgrade.

 ## Impact